 There are currently seven undated gilts in issue.
 These are the oldest remaining gilts in issue, some dating back to the nineteenth century.
 The redemption of these bonds is at the discretion of the Government, but because they carry low coupons 'in perpetuity', it would not be cost effective over the long run for Government to redeem and refinance them until long yields had fallen sufficiently below the coupon level for a sustained period, and it could be judged that future refinancing would be cost effective.
 Most undated gilts pay interest twice a year; however some pay interest four times a year.

 The redemption of undated gilts is subject to certain conditions being met, which vary between the different gilts.
 For example, some require not less than three months' notice in the London Gazette (e.g. 3½% War Loan), some not less than one month's notice (e.g. 2½% Annuities) whilst others can only be redeemed on an interest payment date (e.g. 3½% Conversion Loan).
 With the exception of 3½% War Loan (which has £1.9 billion in issue) all undated gilts are “rumps”.

 Double-dated conventional gilts

 In the past, the Government has issued double-dated gilts with a band of maturity dates.
-There are now only two of these bonds remaining in issue, with first and final maturity dates fairly close together (3-4 years apart).
-The Government can choose to redeem these gilts in whole, or in part, on any day between the first and final maturity dates, subject to giving not less than three months' notice in the London Gazette.
-Where the coupon on a double-dated gilt is higher than the prevailing market rate, the Government will usually have an incentive to redeem the gilt on the first maturity date and refinance it at the lower prevailing rate.
+The Government had the option to redeem these gilts in whole, or in part, on any day between the first and final maturity dates, subject to giving not less than three months' notice in the London Gazette.
+The final gilt of this type, 12% Exchequer Stock 2013-17 was redeemed on 12 December 2013.

 Floating rate gilts